I never thought too much about my race gear until I started reading other running blogs and seeing how runners become attached to certain brands.

 Today’s forecast for Saturday: 50% showers, high in the middle 50’s, so I’m not sure if I’ll go with the lightweight jacket or the dry-fit pullover.

 I ran with the hat last year because I had super short hair and the hat kept it off my face, but after the incident where the six-year old boy referred to me as “Hey runner guy!”
-I’m apt to lose the hat before the starting liDSC04372ne.
+I’m apt to lose the hat before the starting line.

 Next up is the race outfit.
 I’m sporting my one pair of race capri’s, which are Nike, and which I believe in strongly.
 They don’t ride up the women parts, and they have a nice little pocket on the back that’s perfect for my two GU packets.
 I’ll also be wearing a C9 compression bra, which I also believe in.
 Let’s face it.
 If you’re a lady runner, you NEED a good bra.
 It’s not fun to be bouncing all over the place.